MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azure-deployment-stacks-support.md

 ms.custom: devx-track-azdevcli
 ---

-# Use Azure Deployment Stack with the Azure Developer CLI
+# Azure deployment stacks integration with the Azure Developer CLI

 The Azure Developer CLI (`azd`) supports [Azure deployment stacks](/azure/azure-resource-manager/bicep/deployment-stacks) for template deployments.
 An Azure deployment stack is a resource that enables you to manage a group of Azure resources as a single, cohesive unit.
 By using deployment stacks, you can gain additional control over the set of resources associated with your `azd` template and app.